polyphony-chat/docs/docs/Protocol Specifications/core.md

 If the actor is human, clients must not override the existing key-value pair silently.
 Instead, clients must either ask the actor to confirm the change, or not change the key-value pair.
+Automated actors may override values as they see fit.

 Changing a primary service provider entry is considered a sensitive action and should require a second factor of authentication.

-messages do not get moved or re-signed when changing the primary service provider for a given service.
+Messages do not get moved or re-signed when changing the primary service provider for a given service.
 If an actor wants to move their messages to the new primary service provider, they must request a [migration](#7-migrations).